qwertysmosh/SMAPIDedicatedServerMod/README.md

 ## In Game Command

 All commands in the game must be sent privately to the player `ServerBot`.
 For example, you must write the following `/message ServerBot MoveBuildPermission on`.
 Depending on the setting of the [`Password`](#additional-options) option, the commands can only be executed after you have logged in.
+Enter `/message ServerBot Login` followed by the password.

 - `Build`: Builds a new cabin for more players at the place where the player is looking at.
 Allowed parameters are `Stone_Cabin`, `Plank_Cabin`, and `Log_Cabin`.
 - `Demolish`: Destroys any building the player is looking at, not only cabins.